DarienLibrary/website_content/content/_finished/borrowing/borrowing.md

 - Emailing us at [circ@darienlibrary.org](mailto:circ@darienlibrary.org "Email us")
 - Logging into [your account](/myaccount "My Account") on the website
 - Chat with us through our website (bottom right corner)
+- Within the _Libby_ or _Hoopla Digital_ apps for digital downloads
 <br />

 ### Non-Resident Use